berjcode/berjmapper.Nuget/README.md

 # Feature

-I'm writing a library to convert different types of objects to each other.
+The BerjMapper class provides a user-friendly interface to manage conversions between two different data types and helps to avoid duplicate work in the code.

 Errors are corrected as a result of feedback.